daostack/alchemy-monorepo/README.md

 - `docker:push` - push docker image to DockerHub.
 - `release ...` - fully release a version (requires an `.env` file with `kovan_provider` and `kovan_private_key`
   variables set) (same arguments as cli)

+### How to release a version?

+In order to release a version:

+1. In one terminal tab:

+   1. `npm run cleandb` - Clean any existing ganache DB.
+   2. `npm run ganache` - Run a ganache, creating a fresh DB.

+2. In the another terminal tab:

+   1. Make sure you have the required `.env` variables set (`kovan_provider`, `kovan_private_key`, `rinkeby_provider`,
+      `rinkeby_private_key`).
+   2. Make sure that you have a Dockerhub ID with permission to push an image to the `daostack` organization.
+   3. Make sure that you have an `npm` account with permission to push an image to the `daostack` organization.
+   4. `npm run release` - This will perform all the nesserary steps to deploy a new release.